 How to Change SafeSearch Settings in Windows 11

-You change SafeSearch settings in Windows 11 to filter explicit content from your web searches, ensuring a safer browsing experience.
+SafeSearch settings in Windows 11 filter explicit content from web searches to keep your browsing safer.

-SafeSearch is a built-in privacy feature that blocks inappropriate or adult material from search engine results.
-It’s especially helpful for protecting children from potentially harmful content.
+SafeSearch is a privacy feature that blocks inappropriate or adult material from search results.
+This helps protect younger users from potentially harmful content.

-Windows 11 allows you to set SafeSearch to one of three distinct levels: Strict, Moderate, or Off.
-The Strict setting provides the most comprehensive filtering of explicit results.
+Windows 11 lets you set SafeSearch to one of three levels: Strict, Moderate, or Off.
+The Strict option offers the strongest filtering for explicit results.

 To change SafeSearch settings, open Settings, go to Privacy & security, then Search permissions.
 Scroll down to the SafeSearch section and choose Strict, Moderate, or Off.
 Your selections are saved automatically.